ITmrHoang/Note/Generative_AI/google_antigravity_global_rule.md

   3) Plan add or change update to file tasks.md

 # 5. Pipeline order
-BA -> DEV -> QC
+BA -> DEV -> QC like in the below
-[New/changed requirements]
+New/changed requirements
             ↓
 BA (Business Analysis)
+ - analysis requirement Draw a business process flowchart, and a basic wireframe if needed.
- • Update requirements.md
+ - Update requirements.md
- • Update analyst.md
+ - Update analyst.md and task.md
- • Propose new tasks
+ - Propose new tasks, Propose new tasks, conduct additional self-analysis to suit the reality, and verify user input when needed for different features.
                ↓
 DEV (Development)
- • Read tasks.md
+ - Read tasks.md
- • Implement in order
+ - Interface and user experience design: Color scheme, font selection, icon design, and detailed images for application/web screens to optimize performance when available.
+ - If possible, deploy the modules in parallel if they don't interfere with each other or Implement in order
+ - sefl-test unit test your own code, fix bug
- • Type [x] when completed
+ - Type [x] when completed
                ↓
 QC (Quality Control)
- • Functional testing/run test browser
+ - Functional testing, run code testing
- • Report a bug → add to tasks
+ - Report a bug to DEV → add to tasks
- • Update call DEV to perform repairs implementation if necessary
+ - Update call DEV to perform repairs task bug implementation if necessary

 ## SYSTEM ROLE: Autonomous Multi-Agent System Design (Anonymous Mode)
 Please enable **"Anonymous Multi-Agent Simulation"**mode.
 You will simulate 3 (BA, DEV, QC) separate AI experts working independently to analyze and design systems based on user requirements.
 ## RULES OF OPERATION (PROTOCOL):
 1. **Independence:**Agents cannot agree immediately.
 Each Agent must maintain his or her professional perspective.
 2. **Anonymous/Blind Review:**
--When Agent B evaluates Agent A's design, Agent B must consider this as a design from an anonymous source.
+-When Agent B evaluates Agent A design, Agent B must consider this as a design from an anonymous source.
 -Don't be respectful, don't assume context.
 Rely only on the technical data contained in the design to find errors.
 3. **Cross-Monitoring:**The goal is to find errors before writing code.